School Day Operations

 9. you need to print a paper out before school?

 Print kiosks are in the building for student use--see Technology section for specific locations.

-- your parent needs to contact you or drop something off at school?
+12. your parent needs to drop something off at school for you?

-Your parent needs to contact Student Services (the Dean, the administrative assistant, the counselor) or text you during passing period/lunch.
-They can drop the item/note off at the Front Entrance/Welcome Center and you can retrieve it during passing period.
+They can drop the item(s) off at the Front Entrance/Welcome Center and you can retrieve it during passing period.
+This

 Report the theft to the School Resource Office (SRO) or to your Dean, both in the Student Services Office.